Skip to main content

 1. Check the CloudWatch logs for the Lambda function.
 Sumo saves Lambda function logs to CloudWatch in a log group: /aws/lambda/<function_name>.
 Check this log for any errors during lambda execution.

-This section shows you how to add a hosted collector and Amazon S3 Source and deploy an AWS Security Hub collector.
+This section shows you how to add a hosted collector and Amazon S3 Source and deploy an AWS Security Hub CSPM collector.

 Overview

-Findings from AWS services (AWS Security Hub) are delivered to CloudWatch Events as events in near real time.
+Findings from AWS services (AWS Security Hub CSPM) are delivered to CloudWatch Events as events in near real time.
 The Lambda function parses those events and sends them to an S3 bucket.
 Sumo Logic then collects the findings data using an S3 bucket source on a Sumo Logic hosted collector.
 The Lambda function setup is defined using Serverless Application Model (SAM) specifications and is published in AWS Serverless Application Repository.

 You do not have to manually create the AWS resources.
-Simply deploy the solution, as described in the Step 2: Deploy an AWS Security Hub App collector.
+Simply deploy the solution, as described in the Step 2: Deploy an AWS Security Hub CSPM App collector.

 Step 1: Add a hosted collector and Amazon S3 source

-This section demonstrates how to add a hosted Sumo Logic collector and AWS source, to collect events for the AWS Security Hub App.
+This section demonstrates how to add a hosted Sumo Logic collector and AWS source, to collect events for the AWS Security Hub CSPM App.

 Prerequisites